| LINKTYPE_ name

 BSD loopback encapsulation; the link layer header is a 4-byte field, in

-host byte order, containing a PF_ value from socket.h for the
+host byte order, containing a value of 2 for IPv4 packets, a

 Note that ``host byte order'' is the byte order of the machine on

-machine on which the packets are captured; if a live capture is being
+that the packets are captured; if a live capture is being done, ``host

-done, ``host byte order'' is the byte order of the machine capturing the
+byte order'' is the byte order of the machine capturing the packets, but

-the packets, but if a ``savefile'' is being read, the byte order and PF_
+if a ``savefile'' is being read, the byte order is not necessarily that

 |